strategineer/personal-website/content/blog/2025-01-23/index.md

 # Maze of the Blue Medusa

-## What's cool about the Maze of the Blue Medusa megadungeon?
+## What's cool about the Maze of the Blue Medusa?

 I read dozens of modules and megadungeons in preparation for running this campaign.
 I was looking for something special to give myself a solid foundation I needed to help me run my best campaign yet.

 The Maze of the Blue Medusa megadungeon fit that bill perfectly --- it's cool, it's out there and it's also very me.

-### Great Art combined with great writing
+### Great abstract, surreal art combined with evocative room and NPC descriptions

 The Maze of the Blue Medusa is a product of a collaboration between Zak Sabbath and Patrick Stuart where Sabbath drew abstract, surreal room art to set the tone and would pass his art on to Stuart who would then write descriptions to breathe life into each area.
 This back-and-forth continued for several years producing the one-of-a-kind Maze of the Blue Medusa.

 The Maze of the Blue Medusa isn't as funhousey as you might expect.
 The megadungeon is partitioned into several sections with common visual, literary and gameplay themes spread throughout.

-### Awesome factions and unique NPCs that players will be dying to learn more about (or eat)
+### Weird, unique NPCs

 Several factions and the NPCs within them tie these disparate parts of the dungeon together helping you as the GM to make the dungeon come alive for your players.

 There are hundreds of NPCs in the Maze of the Blue Medusa and any one of them could become a character that your players never forget for the rest of their lives because of how out there and unique most of them are.

-### Interesting old school dungeon crawling challenges rewarding creative thinking
+### Interesting old school dungeon crawling combat and puzzles

 Generally, the rooms provide interesting challenges to overcome which is great for players interested in that classic old school dungeon crawling experience.